emard/ulx3s/README.md

     [ ] resistor in series with + battery
-    [ ] GPDI clock to clock capable pins, swap with USB pullup [ ] more routing to true differential pins (avoid bank 0 and 1) [ ] FT2232H powered from 3.3V switched rail with SOT-23-5 i2c EEPROM like 24CW1280T-I/OT placeholder
+    [ ] GPDI clock to clock capable pins, swap with USB pullup [ ] more routing to true differential pins (avoid bank 0 and 1) [ ] FT2232H port B MPSSE JTAG, powered from 3.3V onboard.
+        SOT-23-6 SPI EEPROM like 24CW1280T-I/OT placeholder
-        by default i2c routed to FPGA for emulation
+        by default SPI also routed to FPGA for emulation